What is a direct connection?

 A direct connection over the internet is also possible, but additional network configurations may be required on the Host side.
 In order to access a Host located behind a NAT device (router), you must create a port forwarding rule on the router.

 In both scenarios above make sure that the firewall software on the Host computer allows incoming connections to TCP port 5650.
 This is the default listening port Host uses for direct connections (you can change it in the Host settings).

 When installed, Host automatically adds an allow rule to Windows Firewall.
 If you have different firewall software, refer to its documentation on how to allow a port through firewall.

 Troubleshooting direct connections

-If direct connection is not possible for reasons beyond your control— e.g. you do not have access to the router on the Host side — you can use an Internet-ID connection instead.
+If direct connection is not possible for reasons beyond your control—for example, you do not have access to the perimeter firewall or router settings on the Host side — you can use the Internet-ID connection instead.